The porn star, the president and $130,000 in 'hush money'

 Washington (AFP) – In July 2006, real estate tycoon and reality television star Donald Trump met an adult film actress, Stormy Daniels, at a celebrity golf tournament in Lake Tahoe.

-On Thursday, that meeting culminated in the first ever criminal indictment of a former president of the United States.
+That meeting has now culminated in the first criminal indictment of a former president of the United States, and on Tuesday Trump will be fingerprinted and have his mugshot taken by officials as he is arraigned in New York City.

 These are the events leading up to the politically explosive case and Daniels' role in it: